 Right now, we’re here to help you find the perfect hair color for fair skin.
 Read on and take your pick.

-Our Fave Hair Colors for Fair Skin
+Hair Colors for Fair Skin That We Love

-1. Brown ombre hair
+1. Brown Ombre Hair

 The key to a good ombre is to choose the right color palette for your base and highlights.
 Pick light and pastel ombre hair colors for fair skin, and a dark base with light brown ombre hair color for olive skin.
 For girls with curls, ditch the blow-dryer and the round brush when drying your hair and just air-dry your tresses.
 This way, the waves will separate naturally, and your highlights will be more visible.